Ryanair hits trouble with Aer Lingus bid, profits boom

 Ryanair said its first-half net profit rose to 596 million euros from 544 million a year ago and above analyst expectations at 564 million.
 Revenue jumped 15 percent to 3.1 billion euros.

-Ryanair makes most of its money from leisure travellers and normally records a loss in its seasonally quieter second half.
+Ryanair makes most of its money from leisure travelers and normally records a loss in its seasonally quieter second half.

 The airline, with an average fare of 53 euros, said it was cautious on winter trading due to low visibility on fourth-quarter bookings, but expected the positive trends to continue, with good forward bookings into the third quarter.